Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Downsides of the most prestigious credit cards

 • Annual fee.
-This fee will vary depending on the specific credit card.
-Expect to pay anywhere from $350 to $800 or more annually.
+This fee varies depending on the specific elite credit card.
+Expect to pay anywhere from $120 to $800 or more annually.

 • Strict eligibility criteria.
-While the eligibility criteria for prestigious credit cards can be ambiguous, the average household income for Centurion® Card from American Express cardholders must be in the millions with an even higher net worth including assets.
-It’s also been rumoured that cardholders required a five-figure monthly spending bill to get the black card.
+While the eligibility criteria for the most prestigious credit cards can be ambiguous, the average household income for Centurion® Card from American Express cardholders must be in the millions with an even higher net worth including assets.
+It’s also been rumoured that cardholders must have a five-figure monthly spending bill to get the black card.

-Eligibility requirements for prestigious credit cards in Canada
+Eligibility requirements for the most prestigious credit cards in Canada

 While it varies between different credit card providers, you can usually expect the following requirements:

 • Age.
-You will need to be at least 18 years of age or the age of majority in your province or territory.
+You will need to be at least the age of majority in your province or territory (18 or 19 years old).

 • Residency.
 You’ll need to be a Canadian citizen or a permanent resident with a valid Canadian address.

 • Credit score.
-Meet any minimum credit score requirements, which will likely mean having a good to excellent credit score of 650 or higher.
+Meet any minimum credit score requirements, which likely means having a good to excellent credit score of 650 or higher.

 • Income.
-These types of credit cards usually have minimum income requirements which may mean you’ll need to have an annual salary of $80,000 or higher.
+These types of credit cards usually have minimum income requirements.
+Applicants might need to have an annual salary of at least $80,000.

 • Spend requirements.
 Prestige generally means you’re a big spender, so you may have to meet an annual spend requirement.

-How to choose the best credit card for high-income earners in Canada
+How to choose the best premium credit card in Canada

-When searching for the best premium credit card in Canada, you should ask yourself the following 4 questions:
+When searching for the most prestigious credit card in Canada that you can potentially qualify for, ask yourself the following 4 questions:

 1. Would you rather earn cash back, points or miles?
 Compare the value of cash back, points and miles to determine which will give you more bang for your buck.
-Also, consider what you will use more of.
-If you’re not a big traveller, avoid earning miles and instead consider cash back.
+Which type of reward do you use more?
+If you’re not a big traveller, consider cash back instead of miles.

 3. Do you want to do a balance transfer?
 Balance transfer offers vary greatly, from 0% offers to low interest rates, offers lasting for six months and offers lasting up to ten months.
-Consider how much debt you have and how much you’re looking to transfer.
+Consider how much debt you have and how much you want to transfer.

 Compare some of the most prestigious credit cards in Canada